In life, we all have the tendency to believe that we are unworthy on some deep, undefinable level.

 Want to learn more about your core wound?
 In our Shadow Work Journal, we give more in-depth guidance:

-1. Use Your Feelings as an Anchor
+1. Use Your Feelings as an Anchor and Ask “Why?”

 One powerful way of uncovering your core wound is by using any negative emotion you feel in the moment as an anchor to draw you down inside of yourself.
 You can then examine what you are feeling, when it began, and why you feel the way you do.

-For example, if I was feeling great frustration in the present moment, I could use that feeling as a trigger to ask myself, “Why?”
-I might then like to mentally trace back the development of that feeling and discover that the feeling of frustration is a by-product of a deep sadness I feel.
+I might then trace back the development of that feeling mentally and discover that the feeling of frustration is a byproduct of a deep sadness I feel.
 Then I could examine that deep sadness.
 Why do I feel that way?
 I might discover that this deep sadness comes as a result of feeling as though I had failed to get to work on time.
 Then I could examine why getting to work late makes me feel so bad.
 I might then discover that I feel like a failure, and thus uncover a core belief/wound:

 Unworthiness (“I am a failure”).